 “Ohhhhhhh, my poor, poor boobs”

-I’ll never forget standing in the shower a couple of days after giving birth to my twins and feeling the stream of water hit my chest like a thousand needles.
+I’ll never forget standing in the shower a couple of days after giving birth to Lucie and feeling the stream of water hit my chest like a thousand needles.

 This doesn’t happen to everyone, but it happens to many first-timers.
 I even have some mommy friends who went so far as to wear a bikini top in the shower to protect their tattered nips from the force of the water.
 A BIKINI TOP.
 IN THA SHOWER.
 Yeeeeeauh.